-If you are after a cohesive look because your chairs and sofa will sit opposite each other, almost mirroring one another, opt for a statement patterned chair (or two) that contains the color of your sofa.
-However, if you are after a single stand-out piece that you really want to be the focus, pick an accent chair in a bold, contrasting color.
-Take note from this fabulous bright orange chair that's mixed with the deep greens and vivid blues of the rest of the furniture.
+If you are after a cohesive look for your elegant living room because your chairs and sofa will sit opposite each other, almost mirroring one another, opt for a statement patterned chair (or two) that contains the color of your sofa.
+However, if you are after a single stand-out piece that you want to be the focus on, pick an accent chair in a bold, contrasting color.

-A rule we live by when designing any room, but it applies especially to living rooms – area rugs go under furniture, preferable all of the furniture if your space will allow for it.
-A rug is what stops furniture from looking like it's just floating in a sea of floor, it grounds the furniture, defines the space and can make a room feel bigger too.
+When designing, think of creative living room flooring ideas– a great way to add style is with area rugs!
+A rug is what stops furniture from looking like it's just floating in a sea of the floor, it grounds the furniture, defines the space, and can make a room feel bigger too.

-As we've said, living room furniture works hard and we spend a lot of time in these spaces, so really investing in a few pieces that are going to work for you for years to come is always worth it.
+As we've said before, living room furniture works hard and we spend a lot of time in these spaces, so investing in a few pieces that are going to work for you for years to come is always worth it.

 Of course, we'd always advise spending as much as your budget will allow on the pieces that will see the most use, like sofas and maybe armchairs, but investment pieces don't always have to be purely practical either.
-If a piece of furniture, be it a stunning marble coffee table or a vintage gold bar cart, is really going to make the space feel like a reflection of your style and add a quirky centerpiece it's worth investing in.
+If a piece of furniture, be it a stunning marble coffee table or a vintage gold cart, is going to make the space feel like a reflection of your style and add a quirky centerpiece it's worth purchasing it.

 The key to creating interesting, unique, modern living rooms is to buy pieces second-hand.
-Filling a room with all brand new furniture can leave space feeling a bit flat and void of any personality, texture, or excitement.
-So get scouring eBay, thrift stores, and antique shops for those really special one-off pieces that will bring life into your living room.
+Filling a room with brand new furniture can leave space feeling a bit flat and void of any personality, texture, or excitement.
+So get scouring online or at thrift stores, and antique shops for those special one-off pieces that will bring life into a modern rustic living room.

 And it's mixing these second-hand pieces in with a more contemporary style, that makes a living more intriguing.
 Rather than sticking to a single style, mix and match different looks, taking your favorite pieces from different eras and bringing them together in your living room.

 See how in this living room, an Eames Chair, meets a very minimalist slubby white sofa.
 The textures are different, the lines are different, the styles are totally different – Mid-century modern and modern rustic?
 Sounds like it shouldn't work but it totally does.
-Even the ottoman and the rug throw in a more traditional style too.
+Even the ottoman and the layered living room rug idea creates a more rustic look.

 Really there are no rules when it comes to mixing different living room furniture styles, just test it out using mood boards so you can ensure it's going to work in your space.
 And do be mindful of the overall style of your home and the era it was built, as this may dictate what style of furniture would work best.

-When it comes to choosing colors for your upholstered modern living room furniture, stick to a fairly small color range, say a palette of just two or three colors depending on how many pieces of furniture you have.
+When it comes to choosing living room colors for your upholstered modern living room furniture, stick to a fairly small color range, say a palette of just two or three hues depending on how many pieces of furniture you have.
 You want these bigger pieces of furniture to have longevity and adapt to whatever other colors and patterns you throw at them.